abhinav4848/_Obsidian-Others-Projects/Andy Matuschak/2023-09-30 Patreon letter - Highlight-driven practice and comprehension support.md

 ### Interaction cost

 More than two years ago, when I was just starting to dig into tensions around reader control in the mnemonic medium, [I observed](https://notes.andymatuschak.org/zNXS7UkMmGYTFRyJCeLnEoH#:~:text=And%20so%20maybe,think%20that%E2%80%99s%20enough.) that if QCVC contains 112 prompts, a reader wouldn’t want to make 112 decisions about which prompts to save, or even to click “save this prompt” 112 times in the interface!
-That motivated the introduction of the “bulk” prompt interaction in [last year’s prototypes](https://www.youtube.com/watch?v=aYjJIzJwK8U).
+That motivated the introduction of the “bulk” prompt interaction in [last year’s prototypes](https://www.youtube.com/watch?v=aYjJIzJwK8U) #external youtube.

 And yet I notice that I don’t feel much concern about requiring a reader to make 78 highlights.
 78 still seems like a lot of interactions.
 Why do I feel so differently?